centre-for-humanities-computing/DaCy/ner_extended/README.md

 | [`corpus/dev.spacy`](corpus/dev.spacy) | Local | The dev partition of the full DANSK dataset |
 | [`corpus/test.spacy`](corpus/test.spacy) | Local | The testing partition of the full DANSK dataset |

-The distribution of Documents and entities can be seen below:
+The distribution of documents and entities for the partitions can be seen in the table below:

 |                   	| **Full** 	|    **Train**   	|    **Dev**    	|   **Test**   	|
 |:-----------------:	|:--------:	|:--------------:	|:-------------:	|:------------:	|